Skip to main content

 Click Get a Review (top-right) to open a form where you can enter:

-Once submitted, Rebolt initiates a review request sequence on your behalf:
+Once submitted, Rebolt automatically sends a review request sequence based on what contact info you provided:

-• 3 follow-up emails are sent, each 3 days apart.
+• Email (if provided): 1 email sent immediately, followed by 3 follow-up emails, each 3 days apart.

 Responding to New Reviews